What is Complementary and Alternative Medicine (CAM)?

 Common CAM Therapies

-This area of CAM includes use of a variety of herbal medicines (also known as botanicals), vitamins, minerals, and other "natural products."
+This area of CAM includes a variety of herbal medicines (also known as botanicals), vitamins, minerals and other "natural products".
 Many are sold over the counter as dietary supplements.

-CAM "natural products" also include probiotics --live bacteria (and sometimes yeasts) found in foods such as yogurt or in dietary supplements.—live microorganisms (usually bacteria) that are similar to microorganisms normally found in the human digestive tract and that may have beneficial effects
+CAM "natural products" also include probiotics - live bacteria (and sometimes yeasts) found in foods such as yogurt or in dietary supplements - or live microorganisms (usually bacteria) that are similar to microorganisms normally found in the human digestive tract that may have beneficial effects.

-Mind-body practices focus on the interactions among the brain, mind, body, and behavior, with the intent to use the mind to affect physical functioning and promote health.
+Mind-body practices focus on the interactions of the brain, mind, body and behavior, with the intent to use the mind to affect physical functioning and promote health.

-Meditation, various styles of yoga, acupuncture, deep-breathing exercises are examples of mind-body medicine and some of these are among the top 10 CAM practices reported by adults in the 2007 NHIS survey.
+Meditation, various styles of yoga, acupuncture and deep-breathing exercises are examples of mind-body medicine.
+Some of these are among the top 10 CAM practices reported by adults in the 2007 NHIS survey.

 Manipulative and Body Based Practices

 Chiropractic/osteopathic manipulation, physical therapy and massage are included here.
 Each provides a unique method of managing symptoms such as body aches, fatigue, flexibility and stamina.

 Manipulative and body-based practices focus primarily on the structures and systems of the body, including the bones and joints, soft tissues, and circulatory and lymphatic systems.
 Two commonly used therapies that fall within this category are spinal manipulation and massage.
 According to the 2007 NHIS survey, chiropractic/therapy and massage ranked in the top 10 CAM therapies among both adults and children.